Schedule your FREE no-obligation consultation with one of our trained experts.

 After spending time with key stake holders, travelling on the ferries and talking to staff we created a ½ day workshop using 3 actors showing the journey of passenger’s “Carol” and “John” (played by our actors Gregg and Sheila) new to travelling on ferries.
 Carol and John met Stena representatives at each stage of the journey from security to eating in the Taste Restaurant and all of this with just 3 actors!
 The audience were able to help coach and give feedback to the Stena character at various different stages, it was great to see them empathising with him as well as being critical of his attitude and delivery of the service promises.
 This gave them a safe way to try different approaches and see their advice being played out – powerful stuff!

 These ½ day sessions were delivered in Belfast, Scotland and Liverpool over a three-week period, participants found the sessions “hilarious”, “thought provoking” and “challenging”.
 Stena staff and crew were a pleasure to work with, even though some of them attended straight off a 7/14 day stint on the ferries, or gave up their rest day.
-It’s clear why the company has weathered the storms (excuse the pun) of increased competition, economic downturns and increased fuel costs, its because they put the customer and their own people at the heart of the business and it’s plain to see in the smiles on the faces when you take a Stena ferry, we are proud to be a partner to such a trusted brand.
+It’s clear why the company has weathered the storms (excuse the pun) of increased competition, economic downturns and increased fuel costs, it is because they put the customer and their own people at the heart of the business and it’s plain to see in the smiles on the faces when you take a Stena ferry, we are proud to be a partner to such a trusted brand.

 Profile on MAKE Architects – Respect and values in the work place